merenlab/anvio/anvio/docs/programs/anvi-setup-kegg-kofams.md

 **How does it work?**
 KOfam profiles are downloadable from KEGG's [FTP site](ftp://ftp.genome.jp/pub/db/kofam/) and all other KEGG data is accessible as flat text files through their [API](https://www.kegg.jp/kegg/rest/keggapi.html).
 When you run this program it will first get all the files that it needs from these sources, and then it will process them by doing the following:

-- determine if any KOfam profiles are missing bitscore thresholds, and removing those from the standard profile location so that they are not used for annotation (if you want to see these, you will find them in the `orphan_data` folder in your KEGG data directory)
+- determine if any KOfam profiles are missing bitscore thresholds, and remove those from the standard profile location so that they are not used for annotation (if you want to see these, you will find them in the `orphan_data` folder in your KEGG data directory)
 - concatenate all remaining KOfam profiles into one file and run `hmmpress` on them
-- parse the flat text file for each KEGG module and store it into the %(modules-db)s
+- parse the flat text file for each KEGG module and store the information into the %(modules-db)s

 An important thing to note about this option is that it has rigid expectations for the format of the KEGG data that it works with.
 Future updates to KEGG may break things such that the data can no longer be directly obtained from KEGG or properly processed.
 In the sad event that this happens, you will have to download KEGG from one of our archives instead.